Easy Baked Snickerdoodle Donut Holes (Ready in 35 Minutes!)

 • To make this recipe with nutmeg, use 1/2 to 3/4 teaspoon of cinnamon and 1/4 teaspoon freshly grated nutmeg in the donut mix.
 Use 1 1/2 teaspoons of cinnamon and 1/2 teaspoon fresh grated nutmeg in the cinnamon-sugar coating.

 • Feel free to use a lemon- or orange-fused olive oil.
 If you can’t find a citrus-fused oil for this recipe, do not fret.
-The Snickerdoodle Donuts are delicious when using vegetable oil as well.
+The Snickerdoodle Donuts are delicious when using high-quality canola oil as well.

 • Add orange zest to your batter and the cinnamon-sugar base if you’d like.